kahlil/node-kirby-linkpost/README.md

 Then it will create a file in that directory called `article.link.txt` and fill in the template for a link post including title and the external link if a second argument is provided.

+And lastly it opens that file with the `subl` command.
+If you want the script to open it with a different text editor you will have to provide a different command in the script directly.

+Just set `var callFavTextEditor = 'subl'` to the command of your choice.

 ## Examples
 _(Coming soon)_